“See you down the road.” At the Oscars, where actual nomads will be cleared off the streets ahead of time.

 A homeless man named DJ told Fox News L.A. that authorities removed scores of tents around Union Station in the week leading up to the big show.
 “They told us if we didn’t move they were just gonna demolish our stuff.”

 Zhao, McDormand, Richards and the rest will smile and wave to the cameras, looking absolutely gorgeous.
 There will be no actual poor people, no actual homeless people, no actual nomads to sully the photo ops.
 Perhaps one of them will make some reference to poverty and Evil Capitalism during their acceptance speech.
-Maybe they’ll see a tent on the corner from the back seat of their limo on the way to the Vanity Fair party.
-Maybe they’ll reflect for a moment.
+Maybe they’ll see a tent on the corner from the back seat of their limo on the way to the Vanity Fair after party.
+Maybe they’ll reflect for a moment, tut-tut a bit.
 Maybe.